LAS VEGAS RECORD SEALING LAWYER

 Consulting with an experienced attorney before you embark on the mission of obtaining a sealed record is smart.
 The record sealing process can differ depending upon the county in which your criminal record was created.
 However, in general, it requires preparing documents and correctly filing the documents in court.

-Continue reading to learn more about how to seal a criminal record, sealed record eligibility, and the advantages of working with record sealing lawyers.
+Continue reading to learn more about how to seal a criminal record, sealed record eligibility, and the advantages of working with our record sealing lawyers.
 When you’re ready to get a fresh start on life, call The Vegas Lawyers at (702) 707-7000 and let us help you with your record seal.
-We have handled numerous record seals for happy clients.

 Record expungement and record sealing have similar goals but different outcomes.
 Record expungement is where your criminal record is destroyed and erased as if it never happened in the first place.
 While record expungement is the most desirable outcome, it is not offered in Nevada at this time.